PatchesPrime/gw2apiwrapper/README.rst

     workHorse = GlobalAPI()

     # This is iterable, as not only does it fill the personal.bank
-    # attribute, it also returns that information.
+    # attribute, it also returns that information allowing it to be
+    # used in loops..even though we don't here.
     personal.getBank()

+    # Should be self documenting, but demonstrates that the previous
+    # getBank() call actually populated that object's 'bank' attribute.
     bankIDs = [slot['id'] for slot in personal.bank if slot is not None]

     # GlobalAPI's getItem can take different types, all documented.